Spider-Man: The Animated Series: Spiritual successor and possible revival

-On November 1, 2014 at the Comikaze Expo, where the show's 20th anniversary was celebrated, John Semper Jr. revealed that much of the cast and crew of Spider-Man, himself included, had agreed to reunite for a new crowdfunded series entitled "War of the Rocket Men".
-In addition, in late 2014, Semper Jr started a website (cartoonspiderman.com) that features behind-the-scenes content, podcasts about the show, a link to the Facebook page that Semper regularly posts on and more.
-In April 2016, Semper's YouTube account posted a video in which he revealed that he had written a short story following up on the series, detailing Peter finding Mary Jane with Madame Web's help in a Victorian Age setting, referring to the story as "an autobiographical fan-fiction" in which he reminisced on what it was like writing the last episodes of the series, as well as detailing how Peter and Mary Jane would have been reunited, adding one could think of it as "the lost episode of Spider-Man: The Animated Series".
-Semper explained that he would be releasing this as a perk on a crowd-funding campaign for War of the Rocket Men.
+On November 1, 2014, at the Comikaze Expo, where the show's 20th anniversary was celebrated, John Semper Jr. revealed that much of the cast and crew of Spider-Man, himself included, had agreed to reunite for a new crowdfunded series entitled "War of the Rocket Men".
+In addition, in late 2014, Semper Jr. started a website (cartoonspiderman.com) that features behind-the-scenes content, podcasts about the show, a link to the Facebook page that Semper regularly posts on and more.
+In April 2016, Semper's YouTube account posted a video in which he revealed that he had written a short story following up on the series, detailing Peter finding Mary Jane with Madame Web's help in a Victorian-age setting, referring to the story as "an autobiographical fan-fiction" in which he reminisced on what it was like writing the last episodes of the series, as well as detailing how Peter and Mary Jane would have been reunited, adding one could think of it as "the lost episode of Spider-Man: The Animated Series".
+Semper explained that he would be releasing this as a perk on a crowd-funding campaign for "War of the Rocket Men".
 The video also featured the returning voices of Christopher Daniel Barnes and Sara Ballantine as Spider-Man/Peter Parker and Mary Jane Watson respectively in an audio promo prologue entitled "Peter Finds Mary Jane".

 After X-Men '97 was announced as a revival of the X-Men TV series by Marvel Studios for the streaming service Disney+, it marked a possibility that Spider-Man could be revived for Disney+ as well.
 In July 2022, Semper addressed this, stating that he would happily do it if he had the same creative freedom he had on the series:

+In February 2024, Semper expressed interest that he would consider reviving the series on Disney+, if Marvel Studios Animation reaches out to him.
+Christopher Daniel Barnes also expressed interest in reprising his role as Spider-Man if asked.
+In March 2024, Brad Winderbaum later commented on the possibility of a revival for the series:

+Spider-Man made a non-speaking cameo appearance in the X-Men '97 episode "Tolerance is Extinction – Part 1," being among the witnesses to the electromagnetic pulse (EMP) wave sent out across the world by Magneto.
+He appears again in the season finale, "Tolerance is Extinction – Part 3," this time as Peter Parker, as he, Mary Jane, and Flash watch Asteroid M hurtle towards Earth on a TV in the window of an electronics store.
+Series head writer Beau DeMayo later confirmed that the character is the same iteration from The Animated Series, and that he successfully rescued Mary Jane after the events of the series cliffhanger ending from season five.
+Christopher Daniel Barnes acknowledged the cameo, expressing interest in returning as Spider-Man in a potential revival, though no one has contacted him about it.